 - 2.3.1 GENERALLY.
 Note especially Official Rule 2.2 and Official Rules 2.3 and 2.4. - 2.3.2 INTRAMURAL COMPETITIONS.
-In accordance with Official Rule 2.6, where a law school utilises some form of local competition or assessment of students seeking inclusion in the Jessup team, the current Jessup problem cannot be used in the local competition or assessment. - 2.3.3 JESSUP COURSES.
+In accordance with Official Rule 2.6, where a law school utilises some form of local competition or assessment of students seeking inclusion in the Jessup team, the current Jessup problem cannot be used in the local competition or assessment except with permission from the Executive Director (see also Official Rule 2.1(f)).
+For the purpose of the Australian National Rules, any school seeking to use the current Jessup problem for the purpose of selection must notify the National Administrator of the application for written permission under Official Rule 2.6(a) at the time that it is made and forward correspondence from the Executive Director either acceding to or declining the application. - 2.3.3 JESSUP COURSES.
 In accordance with Official Rule 2.11, except where student enrolment in a course is limited exclusively to Team Members from a University participating in the Competition, Team Members may not enrol or participate in a course that uses the current year's Competition Problem as a subject matter of instruction, as a teaching tool, or as a means of selecting team members.